pantheonscience/pantheonscience.github.io/e4s.md

 ### Pantheon State Requirements

 - **Release**.
 A workflow for which there are specific commits for applications, infrastructure and other dependencies within the scope of spack.
 When possible, these have E4S cache builds available.
+The workflow is expected to run to completion on current Summit environment.
 - **Development**.
 A workflow that is expected to become a **Release**.
 - **Research**.
 A workflow that has an ECP application and produces a Cinema database, but is not on the **Development/Release** path.